-What are Microsoft Teams live events?
+What are Microsoft Teams live events

 Teams live events are considered the next version of Skype Meeting Broadcast and will eventually replace the capabilities provided in Skype Meeting Broadcast.
 At this point, Microsoft will continue to support Skype Meeting Broadcast for users who are using Skype for Business in their organizations, with no disruption in service for new or future events.
-However, we encourage you to try out Teams live events to leverage all the new and exciting features including screen sharing and support for external hardware/software encoders.
+However, we encourage you to try out Teams live events to use all the new and exciting features including screen sharing and support for external hardware/software encoders.

-Teams provides the ability for the organizers to create an event with the appropriate attendee permissions, designate event team members, select production method, and invite attendees.
+Teams provides the ability for the organizers to create an event with the appropriate attendee permissions, designate event team members, select a production method, and invite attendees.
 If the live event was created from within a Yammer group, the live event attendees will be able to use Yammer conversation for interacting with people in the event.

 The live event streaming platform is made up of the following pieces: